zxeenu/heavy-telegram-bot/README.md

 - **Event Choreography over Orchestration** - Services react to events independently
 - **Saga Pattern** - Distributed workflow without central coordinator
 - **Interest Accumulation** - An approach to handling concurrent requests
+- **Rate Limiting** - Limiting usage of services

 ### Interest Accumulation

 When multiple users request the same media file, we track their interest via a shared Redis key (based on content hash or normalized URL).
 Once the download completes, all interested parties are notified.
 This prevents duplicate downloads and reduces resource use.

+### Rate limiting

+Strategy: Fixed Window Rate Limiting with TTL

+This strategy limits how many actions a user can perform within a fixed time window.
+It uses a Redis key per user (e.g. rate:user:<id>) to count requests.
+The counter resets after a set TTL (e.g. 60 seconds), allowing automatic cleanup.
+If the request count exceeds the allowed limit during the window, further requests are denied until the TTL expires.

+Since we are publishing raw telegram events from Gateway into the message broker we can't blindly increment the usage count with this event.
+Instead, we are allowing services to decide when to increment the usage count. **This should be done after meaningful events.**

+#### Note:

+The Gateway does not know what any of the services do, so we cant handle this logic inside it.
+Taking the event parsing logic from other services and putting it in Gateway will unfortunately become unmaintainable as there are more services - it would also lead to use maintaining multiples places with the same parsing logic.

+Normalizing telegram events to application events in the Gateway is a solution.
+This would make things more robust and structured, but would also make add more features more involved.
+But would also go against choreographing events.

+In favor on keeping things easy to extend for now, we will be delegating rate limiting to the service level.

 ## Security Model